tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/how-to-access-data.md

 #to mount the full contents in your storage to the compute target
 datastore.as_mount()

-#to download the contents of the `./bar` directory in your storage to the compute target
+#to download the contents of only the `./bar` directory in your storage to the compute target
 datastore.path('./bar').as_download()
 ```
 > [!NOTE]